 Be careful not to turn the noise gate up so much that you eliminate all of the little sounds (transients) that make it sound authentic and human unless your goal is to make it sound “too perfect.”

-Moreover, you might find that too much gating will create a choppy vocal during a quieter part of the singing/speaking.
+Moreover, you might find that too much gating will create a choppy vocal during a quieter part of the singing/speaking (if you’re trying to improve your vocal chops, check out Singorama on their site).
 In combination with a compressor, the noise gate is very useful.

 In terms of where it should be in the signal chain, you want to use the Noise Gate right after wherever the noise is coming from.